tammymakesthings/tsrails/README.md

       tsrails new projectname

-This will create a project in `projectname', and will check it into version control (Git) using the settings specified in the configuration file (see below.)
+This will create a project in `projectname`, and will check it into version control (Git) using the settings specified in the configuration file (see below.)